PhilippGnoyke/AsTdEA/README.md

 | 6            | shapeTarget             | String          | {tiny, chain, star, circle, clique, multiHub, semiClique, unknown} | Shape of the intra-version smell at the head of the transition                                                               |

 #### intraVersion\VersionNames.csv
+This file provides a list of all analyzed versions of the subject system to map the AsTdEA-internal version ID and each version's designation.
 | Column index | Column name in the .csv | Column description                                                   |
 |--------------|-------------------------|----------------------------------------------------------------------|
 | 0            | versionId               | ID of the version in this row, counted upwards from 0                |
 | 1            | versionName             | Designation of the version in this row, for example "argouml-0.16.1" |

 #### intraVersion\\&lt;versionID&gt;\ClassCDsProperties.csv<br>intraVersion\\&lt;versionID&gt;\PackageCDsProperties.csv<br>intraVersion\\&lt;versionID&gt;\HDsProperties.csv<br>intraVersion\\&lt;versionID&gt;\UDsProperties.csv
+These files provide a list of all intra-version smells in the respective version and their properties.
 | Column index for class-level CDs | ...package-level CDs | ...HDs | ...UDs | Column name in the .csv   | Data type      | Range        | Column description                                                                                                                                                                                                                    |
 |----------------------------------|----------------------|--------|--------|---------------------------|----------------|--------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | 0                                | 0                    | 0      | 0      | id                        | Integer        | [0..∞)       | ID of the intra-version smell in this row within this version                                                                                                                                                                         |